-- (a) Upon receiving an Access Application from an Applicant, ARTC will acknowledge receipt of the Access Application in writing (or electronically) to the Applicant within five (5) Business Days of its receipt, or such longer period as specified in accordance with clause 3.7(c). - (b) Prior to acknowledging the Access Application, ARTC may seek: - (i) additional information where ARTC can reasonably demonstrate the need for such information for the purpose of preparing an Indicative Access Proposal; or - (ii) clarification of the information that has been provided in the Access Application. - (c) If ARTC seeks additional information or clarification in accordance with clause 3.7(b), it will advise the Applicant of the additional information or the clarification required within five (5) Business Days of receipt of the Access Application.
-Upon receiving the required information or clarification from the Applicant, ARTC will provide written acknowledgment of the receipt of the completed Access Application within five (5) Business Days.
+- (a) Upon receiving an Access Application from an Applicant, ARTC must acknowledge receipt of the Access Application in writing (or electronically) to the Applicant within five (5) Business Days of its receipt, or such longer period as specified in accordance with clause 3.7(b). - (b) Prior to acknowledging the Access Application, ARTC may seek: - (i) additional information where ARTC can reasonably demonstrate the need for such information for the purpose of preparing an Indicative Access Proposal; or - (ii) clarification of the information that has been provided in the Access Application. - (iii) In such circumstances, ARTC will advise the Applicant of the additional information or the clarification required within five (5) Business Days of receipt of the Access Application.
+Upon receiving the required information or clarification from the Applicant, ARTC must provide written acknowledgment of the receipt of the completed Access Application within five (5) Business Days.